- Local to cloud

 Development (local) and production (cloud) using GitHub Actions.

-Follow the Mage project setup instructions.
+Before you configure your action, follow the Mage project setup instructions.

 GitHub Actions setup